Guides & support » Tag Manager for beginners » Custom event tag: a simple tag for collecting more data

 3. Click Add a tag.

-4. Name the tag and select the following type: Custom event.
+4. Select the following tag template: Custom event.

 5. Click Next.